joshuaculbert/osrs-drop-rate-simulator/README.md

 | 1/128     | < 0.01     | 1.03             |
 | 1/5000    | < 0.01     | 1.00             |

-*Note*: KS p-values are small due to large sample sizes (10,000 trials).
-Jitter (0–1) was added to break ties in the KS test, with warnings suppressed as they do not impact results.
+*Note*: Small KS p-values (< 0.01) are due to large sample sizes (10,000 trials) detecting minor deviations from a continuous exponential distribution.
+Jitter (0–1) was added to break ties in discrete data, with warnings suppressed as they do not impact results.

 ### Visualisations
 - **CDF Plot**: Empirical vs. theoretical cumulative distribution of kills to first drop (log10 scale).